Father–son rule: Incorporation into the VFL/AFL draft

+When initially established, the discount on bid points was either 20% of the bid value or 197 points (equivalent to pick No. 56 at the time), whichever is greater.
+This was reduced to a 10% discount in 2025; and then changed again in 2026 to a levy and discount based on finishing positions, with non-finalists still receiving a 10% discount, grand finalists having a 20% levy added to the bid value, and a sliding scale in between.
+The 2026 amendments also newly required that a maximum of two picks be used to meet a bid, eliminating a practice under which clubs could use four or five low- to mid-range draft picks to meet the bid for a top draft prospect; and granted a compensatory second-round draft pick to any club with a bid matched on a top-five pick.

-The same bidding process has also been used by the New South Wales and Queensland clubs to gain preferential access to their states' academy players.
+The same bidding process applied to father-son selections is also used to allow clubs preferential access to players in their club academies – either the New South Wales and Queensland clubs' state academies, or any clukb's Next Generation Academy.

 Player eligibility

 As of March 2011, eligibility of players differs depending upon the home-state of the team making the selection.

 All clubs

 A player is eligible if his father played 100 or more senior games for the clubs.
 In the cases of the two interstate clubs with historic links to Victorian Football League teams, namely the Brisbane Lions and the Sydney Swans, the sons of players who appeared 100 times for their Victorian predecessors: the Fitzroy Lions in the case of the Brisbane Lions; and the South Melbourne Football Club in the case of the Sydney Swans.